 Date of birth

-An imposing centre-half, Christoph Zimmermann worked closely with Daniel Farke before the pairs time at Norwich City.
+An imposing centre-half, Christoph Zimmermann worked closely with Daniel Farke before their time at Norwich City.

 But Zimmermann’s road to the top tiers of English football is one less travelled by footballers around the world.

-2006 - 2012: After a spell at SC Dusseldorf-West, Zimmermann spends the next six years of his youth career at Borussia Monchengladbach.
+After a spell at SC Dusseldorf-West, Zimmermann spent the next six years of his youth career at Borussia Monchengladbach.

-2012 - 2014: Zimmermann makes the step up to Monchengladbach II, the club’s reserve team, and scores three goals in 52 appearances.
+Zimmermann made the step up to Monchengladbach II, the club’s reserve team, and scored three goals in 52 appearances.

-Zimmermann then considers hanging up his boots for a career in teaching, before Farke moves to Norwich City and convinces him otherwise.
+Zimmermann then considered hanging up his boots for a career in teaching, before Farke moved to Norwich City and convinced him otherwise.

-2017 - Present: Zimmermann signs for Norwich and misses only six league games in the Championship-winning season before competing (and captaining) at the highest level, the Premier League.
+Zimmermann signed for Norwich and missed only six league games in the Championship-winning season of 2018-19 before competing (and captaining) at the highest level, the Premier League.

 On the pitch, Zimmermann was willing to risk life and limb for the Canaries, demonstrated by his famous headed tackle on the ground against Wolves in 2018.

 Off of it, the number six has been a class act.
 He could always be seen applauding all of the supporters at the end of matches at Carrow Road, regardless of the result.